TeamCCEP/teamccep.github.io/_pages/Pebble.md

 # Last X Digits

 This is a useful expression to get the last few digits of a number.
 "Is your correct number the one ending in 1212?".
-The below expression assumes the number is stored in a variable called phone0, and you want the last four digits.
+The below expression assumes the number is stored in a variable called `phone_number`, and you want the last four digits.

 <!-- {%raw%} -->